HASwitchPlate/openHASP-docs/docs/design/pages.md

 ## pages.jsonl

-The location of this file is `/pages.jsonl` in the root of the filesystem.
+The location of this file is `/pages.jsonl` in the root of the flash filesystem.
 It uses the [JSON Lines format](http://www.jsonlines.org) with one json object per line.
 Each line should contain exactly **one** valid json object and end with a line-break `\n` *(not a comma)*.